Devric/Entity/README.md

 ## Entity

-Simple entity utility for uncle Bobs Clean Architecture
+Basic entity utility for uncle Bobs Clean Architecture Providing simple Entity manipulations with the benefit of
-- structure for entity data
+- consistency in entity structure for entity data
-- schema validation
+- choose your own schema methods
+- create your own validator

 ### How to use
-** detail in the test file
+* detail in the test file *

-sample key only schema with no validation

 ```javascript
 // Create your entity